When does Inn Churches operate?

-Can I donate household items and do you collect?
+Can I donate household items and furniture, and do you collect?

 Generally we only accept large items of furniture when there is a specific or immediate need for it, which could be when a guest is ready to move out of Inn Churches and into their own flat.
 Please contact us to find out if we can match your donation to one of our guests who is due to move from Inn Churches into their own home.
 We are sometimes able to arrange collection, but more often we will ask that you drop items off or arrange delivery.
 If we cannot accept your gift, we may be able to refer you to other organisations who would.